sbY99/Adaptive-Table-Retrieval/README.md

-# Retrieve Only Relevant Tables Whether Few or Many: Adaptive Table Retrieval for Text-to-SQL
+# Retrieve Only Relevant Tables Whether Few or Many: Adaptive Table Retrieval Method

-This repository contains the official implementation for the paper: *Retrieve Only Relevant Tables Whether Few or Many: Adaptive Table Retrieval for Text-to-SQL*.
+This repository contains the official implementation for the paper: *Retrieve Only Relevant Tables Whether Few or Many: Adaptive Table Retrieval Method*.

 ## Requirements